imanlab/strawberry-pp-w-r-dataset/README.md

 ### Images and weights annotations

-- **Dataset #1**:  The Dyson dataset can be downloaded from [this link.](https://drive.google.com/drive/folders/1meEKYLgdQpUgkpeqM6VgzHmJg0gNTCx0?usp=sharing) It is divded into 4 sub-folders, each including a number of data samples.
+- **Dataset #1**:  The Dyson dataset can be downloaded from [this link.](https://drive.google.com/drive/folders/1meEKYLgdQpUgkpeqM6VgzHmJg0gNTCx0?usp=sharing).
+This dataset is divded into 4 sub-folders, each including a number of data samples.
 Each data sample is composed of an image witha number of strawberries annotated as follows:
     * strawberry_dyson_lincoln_tbd__002_1_pc.ply  <- **Point cloud**
     * strawberry_dyson_lincoln_tbd__002_1_label.npy  <- **Weight**
     * strawberry_dyson_lincoln_tbd__002_1_rdepth.npy  <- **Raw depth image**